kralamoure/d1langdl/README.md

 # d1langdl

-`d1langdl` is a program for downloading Dofus 1 lang files concurrently.
+`d1langdl` is a program for concurrently downloading Dofus 1 lang files.

 ## Requirements